 One common reason for the propagation of this myth is that a lot of people don’t know what makes them happy.
 If thoughts about money make you stressed, you assume that this must be the key to your happiness.
 However, while moving a little above the poverty line increases happiness, it has no correlation to happiness beyond that.

-Ever heard of the phrase, “If you spend your whole life trying to be happy, you will fail?”
+Have you ever heard the phrase, “If you spend your whole life trying to be happy, you will fail?”
 Chasing happiness will only leave you as disgruntled and discontent as a lot of other people.
 The only difference could be that you’ll be pretending that you’re happy instead.

 You may be trying so hard to convince yourself that you’re genuinely happy.
 However, deep down, you’re screaming in pain and only pretending to be happy.
 This is not the right way to live your life.
 If you want to live a happy life, you need to embrace all experiences fully.
 Let yourself experience every wonderful moment, even the terrible ones.